I can not wait for my nieces to come over. Peanut Butter Cups are their favorites and it will be so much fun to make them together.

 12 ounce package chocolate chips

-Mix the melted vegan butter and the peanut butter together.
+Mix the melted non dairy butter and the peanut butter together.

 Work in the powdered sugar.